 The Company's principal activity is mineral exploration and evaluation, and investment in securities.
 Companies in this industry are subject to many and varied kinds of risk, including but not limited to, environmental, metal prices, political and economic.
 The mineral exploration business is risky and most exploration projects will not become mines.
 The Company has no significant source of operating cash flow and no revenues from operations.
 The Company has not yet determined whether any mineral contains mineral reserves are economically recoverable.
 The Company has limited financial resources.
 Substantial expenditures are required to be made by the Company.
-There is no guarantee that the Company will be able to contribute or obtain all necessary resources and funds for the exploration involves a high degree of risk and few properties, that are explored, are ultimately developed into producing mines.
+There is no guarantee that the Company will be able to contribute or obtain all necessary resources and funds for the exploration and exploitation of any required permits, and may fail to meet exploration commitments.
+Mineral exploration involves a high degree of risk and few properties, that are explored, are ultimately developed into producing mines.
 Exploration of mineral properties by the Company may not result in any discoveries of commercial bodies of mineralization.
-If the Company's efforts do not result in any discovery of commercial mineralization, the Company may cease operations in which it operates, including provisions relating to property reclamation, discharge of hazardous material and other matters.
+If the Company's efforts do not result in any discovery of commercial mineralization, the Company may cease operations.
+The Company and is subject to the laws and regulations relating to environmental matters in all jurisdictions in which it operates, including provisions relating to property reclamation, discharge of hazardous material and other matters.
 The Company has limited financial resources.